ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 #### Server-Side Script

 This server script will seem fairly similar to the client script, but this one is directly changing and affecting variables of the player.

+Make sure that the Aim binding in the Bindings Manager is networked so the server script can read the input.

 So let's get started on the server script.